emacsmirror/emacsshot/README.md

 which does as `emacsshot-snap-window` but includes the modeline when taking the shot.

 The filenames are configurable.
 Hint: `M-x customize-group emacsshot`.
+Note that the file-suffix defines the image-format under which the file gets stored.

-It's even possible to add a timestamp to the filename as postfix.
+It's possible to add a timestamp to the filename as postfix.
 See `M-x customize-variable emacsshot-with-timestamp`.

 It might be a good idea to bind the functions to a key.
 This can